 Isn’t this much nicer to look at than tape covered holes?
 It certainly got us through the Christmas season!

-In case you’re wondering, the holes in the bulkhead have since been nicely patched.
-If you’ve seen the transformation of our kitchen, you’ll know that the cartoons are long gone from the bulkheads – they served their purpose.
+Since this makeshift project, the holes in the bulkhead are no more!
+If you’ve seen our kitchen storage improvements, you’ll know that the cartoons are long gone from the bulkheads, serving their purpose.
 While the kitchen now has a more sophisticated look, we’ve redirected our sense of fun to other areas of the house!

 Anyway, a little food for thought.
 Next time you look up and see that blank space staring back at you, think about all the creative ways you might add a little interest to YOUR bulkhead.

-Now that most of the common areas in our house are ‘done’, I’ve been turning my attention to craft projects.
+Now that most of the common areas in our house are complete, I’ll be turning my attention to craft projects.
 If you haven’t already explored my new craft category, visit Birdz of a Feather ~ Craft Rehab.
-I’ll soon have a post on how you can easily print your own canvass artwork, as shown here – on a home printer!
+I’ll soon have a post on how to print on canvas!

 Follow us right here on Birdz of a Feather if you’re interested in upcoming home renovation, decor posts and sustainable craft ideas.
 You can also follow us on Pinterest, Facebook, YouTube and Instagram.